Explain how poor physical health may affect your social health in 2024

 With more and more individuals utilizing technology, various physical health concerns are on the increase, notably:

-• Digital Eye Strain (Computer Vision Syndrome): Prolonged screen time contributes to eye pain, dry eyes, headaches, and impaired vision.
+• Digital Eye Strain (Computer Vision Syndrome): Prolonged screen time adds to eye pain, dry eyes, headaches, and poor vision.

-• Musculoskeletal Disorders (MSDs): Increased technology usage, particularly bad posture when using gadgets, has led to an increase in disorders such neck discomfort (tech neck), back pain, and carpal tunnel syndrome.
+• Musculoskeletal Disorders (MSDs): Using technology too much, especially with bad posture while using gadgets, has caused more people to suffer from neck pain (often called “tech neck”), back pain, and carpal tunnel syndrome.

 • Texting Thumb (De Quervain’s Tenosynovitis): Excessive texting or usage of portable gadgets is causing repetitive strain injuries in the thumbs and wrists.